1300 S. Lake Shore Dr. | (312) 922-STAR (7827)

 2100 Patriot Blvd | Glenview | (847) 832-6600

 “As a leader in demonstrating the role of interactive play in learning, Kohl Children’s Museum creates exemplary, developmentally appropriate, hands-on educational experiences for young children in a fun, intimate environment.”

 Kohl Children's Museum is a hands-on learning laboratory for children ages birth to 8.
 All of our exhibits and programs are aligned to the Illinois State Learning Standards and are designed to make learning fun and interesting for young children.

 Lincoln Park Zoo

 2200 N. Cannon Dr. | (312) 742-2000

-Two sections of Lincoln Park Zoo have been set aside
+Two sections of Lincoln Park Zoo have been set aside for children.

 The Morton Arboretum

 4100 Illinois Route 53 | Lisle | (630) 968-0074

 More than 3,700 kinds of trees and other plants, beautiful landscapes and gardens, research and education programs and year-round family activities make this 1,700-acre outdoor museum a Chicagoland must-see destination.
 Kids can explore the interactive Children's Garden, complete with a pond, TreeFinder Grove, a miniature cornfield, a "secret" stream to splash in, and much more.
 To challenge the mind, the Maze Garden offers a one-acre, living puzzle, fun for kids and adults alike.